ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 Individual payloads are allowed to be omitted - if a payload is omitted, it is represented as a zero-length text value, potentially resulting in leading, trailing, or consecutive `~` characters in the concatenated form.

 If a payload or proof value was a zero-length octet string, it does not get output as its zero-length BASE64URL-encoded form but as a single `_` character.
-This character does not represent a valid BASE64URL-encoded octet string such that it can be distinguished from other cases.
+This character does not represent a valid BASE64URL-encoded octet string, allowing it to be distinguished from normally encoded data.

 The issued form is created by concatenating the issuer protected header, concatenated payloads, and concatenated proof separated each by a `.` character.
 The concatenated payloads MAY be omitted if the application is using detached payloads.